Regional Food Distribution Association of Northwestern Ontario

 The RFDA is a designated hub for charitable food distribution, representing Food Banks Canada in Northwestern Ontario.
 Provincially, as a member of the Ontario Association of Food Banks, the RFDA has succeeded in becoming a ‘food bank for food banks’.
-Every month, it reports its member agencies and feeding programs provide needs for over 13,000 people through emergency hampers containing 3-5 days of food.
+It reports that, every month, its member agencies and feeding programs provide needs for over 13,000 people through emergency hampers containing 3-5 days of food.
 It also reports that member agencies provide over 26,000 meals a month.

 The Regional Food Distribution Association of Northwestern Ontario is considered a medium-cap charity with monetary and goods-in-kind donations of $2.9m in F2016.
-Its administrative costs are at 3.8% of revenues and the charity does not report fundraising costs.
-For every dollar donated, 96 cents goes to the cause, falling outside of Ci’s reasonable range.
+Its administrative costs are 4% of revenues and the charity does not report fundraising costs.
+For every dollar donated, 96 cents goes to the cause, falling outside of Ci’s reasonable range, likely due to non-disclosure of fundraising costs.
 It has funding reserves of $116k which can cover program costs (excluding the cost of donated foods) for a little over 2 months.

 This report is an update that is currently being reviewed by the charity.
 Changes and edits may be forthcoming.